-Home » Learn » Share Market » Difference Between a Short Squeeze and Short Covering
+Home » Learn » Share Market » Understanding Short Squeeze and Short Covering in Stock Market

-Difference Between a Short Squeeze and Short Covering
+Understanding Short Squeeze and Short Covering in Stock Market

 When investors take a “short” position on a stock, they essentially bet the stock price will fall.
 This involves borrowing shares, selling them, and aiming to buy them back later at a lower price.
 However, heavy shorting activity can sometimes lead to the opposite- sharp buying spikes that send the stock price surging rapidly upwards.
 This can occur through two related but distinct events: short squeezes and short covering.